 Many variants of a culverin were light enough to be easily wielded by an individual soldier on the battlefield.
 The design of a culverin was such that a tube was filled with powder and with lead bullets at the front.

-A slow match was used to ignite the powder which then shot the bullets into the direction of the enemy.
+A slow match was used to ignite the powder which then shot the bullets in the direction of the enemy.
 Heavier variants of culverin also evolved which were used as replacements for the heavier types of cannons on the battlefield.